 Why do I need to pay for this?
 I just paid a professional translator to subtitle* my work!

 Think of your subtitler as an author.
 Novelists need to have their books copy edited and proofread before publishing.
 That's because their skill is writing, and they aren't professionally trained in editing.
-Your translator/subtitler is a key player in the continuum, but their work needs to be perfected through editing.
+Your translator/subtitler is a key player in the continuum, but their work needs to be edited, too.

 But it's not a great outlay.
 It's a time-based job that can run from minutes to hours, and I'll give you an estimate before you commit.
 Some edits might be as low as $80.
 That's a tiny fraction of your total budget, and it will make your video more marketable, accessible, and professional.